ilex/aiohttp_auth/README.rst

-Note that the ACL groups returned by the function will be modified by the acl_middleware to also include the Group.Everyone group (if the value returned is not None), and also the Group.AuthenticatedUser and user_id if the user_id is not None.
+Note that the ACL groups returned by the function will be modified by the acl_middleware to also include the Group.Everyone group (if the value returned is not None), and also the Group.AuthenticatedUser if the user_id is not None.

 With the groups defined, a ACL context can be specified for looking up what